Particular/docs.particular.net/README.md

 ## components.yaml

 "Components" is a general terms used to describe a deployable set of functionality.
+Components exist in [components/components.yaml](components/components.yaml).
 Note that over time a Components may have moved between nugets or split into new nugets.
 For example the ABS DataBus or the Callbacks.

 ### Component Key